ece362-purdue/proton-labs/lab0-intro/soldering.md

     <img src="images/bb-extraction.gif" style="margin: 1em 0; width: 80vw">
 </div>

 Spray the board with isopropyl alcohol, focusing on the soldered pins, and lightly scrub it with a metal brush.
 This will remove the flux that we applied earlier, and any other contaminants that may have gotten on to the board during soldering.
-The alcohol will evaporate quickly, so you don't need to worry about it damaging the board.
+The alcohol will evaporate quickly, so you don't need to worry about it damaging the board - but of course, give it at least 15 minutes before plugging it in.
 If there's still some wetness to the board, take a tissue and dab it off - don't rub.

 *2x speed to reduce file size.*